List of Hollows in Bleach: Gantenbainne Mosqueda

 Arrancar 107 Gantenbainne Mosqueda (ガンテンバイン・モスケーダ, Gantenbain Mosukēda) has an afro-style haircut with thick sideburns and a goatee.
 The remains of his hollow mask are a sunglasses-shaped plate on his forehead with four teeth coming out above each eye.

 Gantenbainne's Zanpakutō, Dragra (Doragura), takes the form of a pair of two-pronged punching daggers attached to Gantenbainne's wrists by hinges.
 In its released state, Gantenbainne's arms grow longer and become covered in dome-shaped armor plates, and the punching daggers come to resemble dragon heads.
 Similar plates also extend down his back and form a tail.
 He pulls his mask fragment over his eyes at certain points in combat.
 When attacking, he can shoot various blasts from his fists.

 After Yasutora Sado defeats him, Gantenbainne is spared in thanks for fighting at his full strength while risking defeat.
 As Chad leaves, Nnoitora Gilga appears wanting to fight the first person to make it out of the domain of the Privaron Espadas.
 Gantenbainne tells Chad to escape, but Chad attacks Nnoitora and is defeated with a single blow.
 After Nnoitora senses Ichigo and leaves, the unconscious Chad and Gantenbainne are found by the Exequias.
 Retsu Unohana intervenes before they can be killed, and heals Chad and Mosqueda's wounds after Rudobone decides to leave and not attack any of them.
 Gatenbainne's current fate is unknown, but he is most likely still alive.

-He is voiced by Masato Funaki in the Japanese version of the anime and by Greg Eagles in the English dub.
+He is voiced by Masato Funaki in the original Japanese version of the anime and by Greg Eagles in the English dub.